venyige/showcase-with-3d-mesh-data/README.md

 # 3D-file-conversion-utility
 3D file conversion, unlimited sequence of transformations (scaling, rotation, translation), containment check for arbitrary vectors.
+## Why "tested" branch?
+However this branch does not contain any new functionaly, I decided not to change my main branch out of the prescribed time frame.
+This banch contains error corrections (inclusion check has flaws in main branch) and cosmetic enhancements e.g. the readibility of inclusion check messages, etc.\
+Here below I gave the correct way to clone the "tested" branch, and appended some to the "To do" list that is the result of re-thinking some issues.
 ## Prerequisites:
 *c++17 capable compiler on linux* other platforms not yet tested, *Eigen3* linear argebra library, and *CMake* installed.
 ## Build and use: